Experience-Monks/math-as-code/README.md

 }
 ```

-See [signum](https://github.com/scijs/signum) for this as a module.
+See [signum](https://github.com/scijs/signum) for this function as a module.

 Other examples of special functions: *sin*, *cos*, *tan*.